 Every successful marketer should have an understanding of how and why people think and act the way they do.
 Implementing some basic psychological principles within your digital marketing plan can help improve your business and take your marketing from good to amazing.
-Here are a few psychological principles to be aware of and maybe worth testing in your ads and landing pages.
+Here are a few basic marketing psychological principles to be aware of and may be worth testing in your ads and landing pages.

 The Social Proof Theory

 This is the psychological concept where humans assume the actions of others, in an attempt to reflect correct behaviour for a given situation.
 There have been several experiments on the topic that shows people will most likely settle with the group decision.
-In an experiment carried out by Solomon Asch in 1951, where you can read more about here, they came to the conclusion that people follow social proof for one of two reasons: They want to fit in and/or, they believe the group is better informed than they are.
+In an experiment carried out by Solomon Asch in 1951, they came to the conclusion that people follow social proof for one of two reasons: They want to fit in and/or, they believe the group is better informed than they are.

 This is an incredibly powerful tool for marketers, and if used correctly will most likely improve your conversion rates.
 In practice, this could play out in a few different ways.

-- Credible expert: Having a renowned expert within the industry mention you, your products or who are associated with your brand.
+- Credible expert: Having a renowned expert within the industry mention you, your products or who is associated with your brand.

 - Celebrity: This is when a celebrity endorses your brand or acts as an influencer.
 This can be, for example, mentioning your products and how great they are to their loyal followers.

 - Customer Testimonials: Most people won’t believe it when you say that your product is great, which is why having testimonials from happy customers is so vital to online businesses.
 They are more likely to believe someone to who they can relate to.
 A compelling testimonial will speak directly to a problem and how your product or service solved it.